-The Division provides hospital-based service for examination of placentas and products of conception, as well as comprehensive fetal and neonatal post mortem exams.
-The Division of Perinatal and Developmental Pathology performs 4,000-5,000 examinations of placentas and products of conception per year, in addition to 200-250 perinatal autopsies.
+The division provides hospital-based services for examination of placentas and products of conception, as well as comprehensive fetal and neonatal post mortem exams.
+The Division of Perinatal and Developmental Pathology performs 4,000 to 5,000 examinations of placentas and products of conception per year, in addition to 200 to 250 perinatal autopsies.
 It also provides a consultative service for placentas and post mortem exams for hospitals in southeastern Massachusetts and eastern Connecticut.

 The division is an integral part of the multi-disciplinary perinatology team at Women & Infants Hospital and the Fetal Treatment Program, a joint venture of Women & Infants Hospital and Lifespan - Hasbro Children's / Rhode Island Hospital .